Dark Matter Induced Power in Quantum Devices

-The goal of lower threshold experiments to date has been to push down sensitivity to lower DM masses, and we will exploit this to test incoming halo DM down to about an MeV.
-We also point out that lowered thresholds open up a new probe of a DM component other than the usually-considered halo DM: the DM population that is already thermalized and bound.
+The goal of lower threshold experiments to date has been to push down sensitivity to lower DM masses, and we will exploit this to test incoming halo DM down to the MeV-scale.
+Lowered thresholds open up a new probe of a DM component other than the usually-considered halo DM.
 When the Galactic halo DM enters the Earth, it scatters, loses energy, and can become gravitationally captured.
 Over time, this builds up a thermalized population of DM particles bound to the Earth.
-For DM around a few GeV that is in local thermal equilibrium, the density of bound DM at Earth's surface can in fact be enormous: about 15 orders of magnitude higher than the local DM halo density.
+For DM around a few GeV that is in local thermal equilibrium, the density of bound DM at Earth's surface can in fact be enormous: about 15 orders of magnitude higher than the local DM halo density~\cite{Neufeld:2018slx,Pospelov:2020ktu, Pospelov:2019vuf, Rajendran:2020tmw,Xu:2021lmg,Budker:2021quh, McKeen:2022poo,Billard:2022cqd, Leane:2022hkk}.
 Unfortunately this large density enhancement is lost on traditional direct detection experiments, as the bound DM population has a very low velocity compared to halo DM, requiring thresholds of less than about $0.05~$eV at Earth's surface.

-We will demonstrate for the first time that new quantum devices can be used to detect DM with low energy depositions.
+We will demonstrate for the first time that power measurements using new quantum devices can be used to detect DM with low energy depositions.
 This includes sensitivity to both light DM from the halo, as well as thermalized bound DM.
 As schematically shown in Fig.~\ref{fig:cartoon}, for thermalized DM our proposal exploits their high DM density and is sufficiently sensitive despite low thermal velocities, compared to traditional direct detection, which only measures the less frequent and higher-velocity DM halo interactions.
 We point out and will use the fact that both halo DM and thermalized DM would produce excess quasiparticle generation in single quasiparticle devices, and excess power produced in athermal phonon sensors, to set new constraints on DM with interaction cross sections larger than about $10^{-34}-10^{-28}$~cm$^2$ for DM masses of $\sim300$ MeV$-10$ GeV for thermalized DM.
-For halo DM, we will set new constraints down to about $10^{-29}-10^{-26}$~cm$^2$ for DM masses of $\sim1$ MeV$-10$ GeV.
+For halo DM, we will set constraints down to about $10^{-29}-10^{-26}$~cm$^2$ for DM masses of $\sim10$ MeV$-10$ GeV.\\

-We now detail the DM distribution at Earth's surface, before discussing the scattering rate and energy deposition in quantum devices.
-We then will show both the halo DM and thermalized DM signal detectability and new constraints, and conclude with the outlook for discovering DM with quantum devices going forward.

 \textit{\textbf{Dark Matter at Earth's Surface.---}} At Earth's position, there are two potential DM components present, which have different DM velocity and density assumptions.
 We will test both of these components.
 One is DM incoming from the Galactic halo, which is usually assumed for direct detection experiments.
 The other is the thermalized DM component.
 This thermalized component exists as once DM enters the Earth, it can thermalize, and become captured and bound to the Earth.
 For sufficiently large DM-SM scattering cross sections (larger than about $10^{-35}$~cm$^2$), the DM rapidly thermalizes and is said to be in local thermal equilibrium with the surrounding SM matter.
 In this case, the DM radial profile within the Earth, $n_\chi$, is dominantly governed by the differential equation~\cite{Leane:2022hkk}